Mridul026/911-Calls-Data-Capstone-Project/README.md

 # 911 Calls - Capstone Project
-This is a project for practicing data analysis using Python.
-This project is part of a series of practical exercises in the Python for Data Science and Machine Learning Bootcamp course.
+The dataset contains the 911 emergency calls which made throughout the time of year with reasons and addresses from where the incidents happened in different part of USA locations.
+The dataset used for data analysis and visualization of the reports based on different sceneraions and use cases.

-This capstone project consist in data manipulation and visualization using very known python libraries.
+The project is developed on Jupyter Notebook using python libraries Numpy, Pandas with Matplotlib and Seaborn data visualization libraries.

 ## Steps